dhenwood/Dynamic-Wallpaper-Simple-Setup/README.md

 Toggle the switch to Enable in order to active the macro.

 ### Step 13
-On the Navigator, launch the Wallpaper button and select the desired wallpaper.
+On the Navigator, launch the Wallpaper button and select the desired wallpaper. **NOTE**: the Ocean and Utah videos are large in size so may take up to a minute to load.